London Stock Exchange: Mergers and acquisitions

 On 3 May 2000, it was announced that the LSE would merge with the Deutsche Börse; however this fell through.

-On 23 June 2007, the London Stock Exchange announced that it had agreed on the terms of a recommended offer to the shareholders of the Borsa Italiana S.p.A.
+On 23 June 2007, the LSE announced that it had agreed on the terms of a recommended offer to the shareholders of the Borsa Italiana S.p.A.
 The merger of the two companies created a leading diversified exchange group in Europe.
 The combined group was named the London Stock Exchange Group, but still remained two separate legal and regulatory entities.
 One of the long-term strategies of the joint company is to expand Borsa Italiana's efficient clearing services to other European markets.

 In 2007, after Borsa Italiana announced that it was exercising its call option to acquire full control of MBE Holdings; thus the combined Group would now control Mercato dei Titoli di Stato, or MTS.
 This merger of Borsa Italiana and MTS with LSE's existing bond-listing business enhanced the range of covered European fixed income markets.

-London Stock Exchange Group acquired Turquoise (TQ), a Pan-European MTF, in 2009.
+In 2009, the London Stock Exchange Group acquired Turquoise, a Pan-European MTF.

-On 9 October 2020, London Stock Exchange agreed to sell the Borsa Italiana (including Borsa's bond trading platform MTS) to Euronext for €4.3 billion (£3.9 billion) in cash.
-Euronext completed the acquisition of the Borsa Italiana Group on 29 April 2021 for a final price of €4,444 million.
+On 9 October 2020, the LSE agreed to sell the Borsa Italiana (including Borsa's bond trading platform MTS) to Euronext for €4.3 billion (£3.9 billion) in cash.
+Euronext completed the acquisition of the Borsa Italiana Group on 29 April 2021, for a final price of €4,444 million.

-On 12 Dec 2022, Microsoft buys nearly 4% stack in LSE(London Stock Exchange Group) as part of 10-Year cloud deal.
+On 12 December 2022, Microsoft bought a nearly 4% stake in London Stock Exchange Group as part of a ten-year cloud deal.